-So, if you’ve got some weird and whacky kitchen ideas, or super intricate and personal storage layouts in mind, a bespoke kitchen is definitely for you.
+So have you got some weird and wacky kitchen ideas, or super intricate and personal storage layouts in mind?
+Then a bespoke kitchen is definitely for you.
 But what do you need to know about buying a bespoke kitchen?

 Well, I’ve listed the top eight things I think you need to know before going bespoke.